Impalabs/applevisor/README.md

 ## Documentation

-The documentation can be generated and opened using:
+The documentation is available online at the following address: [https://docs.rs/applevisor](https://docs.rs/applevisor)

+Alternatively, you can generate the documentation using `cargo`:

 ```
 cargo doc --open